 In this piece for Time Educational Supplement (TES), British-Nigerian actor David Oyelowo explains that without investing sufficiently in education, the world will face more destabilization, displacement and extreme poverty.
 He endoses GPE as the right model to face down the global education crisis.

 Actress Connie Britton and The ONE Campaign are urging the United States and global leaders to make a historic investment in girls’ education when they meet in a few weeks in Senegal for the financing conference of the Global Partnership for Education.

-In October 2017, the Global Partnership for Education Secretariat approved US$329,400 for Tajikistan for education sector analysis and development of the education plan.
+In November 2017, the Global Partnership for Education Secretariat approved US$455,690 for Vanuatu to conduct a comprehensive education sector analysis and develop an evidence-based Education and Training Sector Strategy.

 Under MESIP, Malawi is investing in infrastructure in hopes to increase access to quality education.
 The program is being implemented with a US$44.9 million in financial support from the Global Partnership for Education.